 If you need life insurance until the day you die, permanent life insurance is necessary.
 However, permanent life insurance in your 50s will be much more expensive than term life insurance, so weigh the pros and cons.

-Below are sample rates from two types of permanent life insurance: guaranteed universal and whole life insurance.
-Guaranteed universal life insurance is essentially a term policy that provides lifelong coverage.
+Below are sample rates from two permanent options: guaranteed universal (GUL) and whole life insurance.
+GUL is essentially a term policy that provides lifelong coverage.
 Whole life insurance offers lifelong coverage and cash value accumulation.

 Reasons to buy life insurance in your 50s